 You could work on a variety of databases such as a bank’s customer account networks or hospital’s database of patient records.

 You would upgrade existing databases and create completely new systems.
-It’s likely you would also work with web-based technologies and you’d need to understand how databases fit in with these systems.
+It’s likely you would also work with web-based technologies and you would need to understand how databases fit in with these systems.

 On a new system, you would work with the organisation to: